brichard19/BitCrack/README.md

 ### Build dependencies

-Visual Studio 2017 (if on Windows)
+Visual Studio 2019 (if on Windows)

-For CUDA: CUDA Toolkit 9.2
+For CUDA: CUDA Toolkit 10.1

-For OpenCL: An OpenCL SDK
+For OpenCL: An OpenCL SDK (The CUDA toolkit contains an OpenCL SDK).

 ### Building in Windows